 - S10 range: Triple rear for S10 and S10+, dual front for S10+

-- LG G8: Dual rear, singular ToF front
+- LG G8: Dual or triple rear, ToF front

 The Samsung Galaxy S10 and S10+ have a triple camera system on the rear, while the S10e has a dual rear camera.
 The triple system consists of an ultra wide lens, a wide lens and telephoto lens and the resolutions stand at 16-megapixels, 12-megapixels and 12-megapixels respectively.
 The S10e has the ultra wide and wide lenses, but not the telephoto lens.